Save and Load models¶

 Variables that appear in only one side will be printed as warning.

-“resume training” is mostly just “loading the last known checkpoint”.
-Therefore you should refer to the previous section on how to load a model.
+“Resume training” is mostly just “loading the last known checkpoint”.
+To load a model, you should refer to the previous section: Load a Model to a Session.

 A checkpoint does not resume everything!

 Loading the checkpoint does most of the work in “resume trainig”, but note that TensorFlow checkpoint only saves TensorFlow variables, which means other Python state that are not TensorFlow variables will not be saved and resumed.
 This means: